yuriel-v/Infrastructure/README.md

 - Default editor set to vim
 - Up-to-date packages
 - Disabled IPv6 (we don't use that here)
-- Disabled password-based SSH access (except for the Ansible VM which should listen to)
+- Disabled password-based SSH access (except for the Ansible VM which should allow password-based SSH from the internal network only)

 If using Vagrant:
 - Main user `vagrant` with sudo password prompt disabled and password set to `vagrant`